 It is very difficult, even for a sophisticated investor, to be completely objective about the performance of investment choices.
 A financial adviser can point out weaknesses in your portfolio and make recommendations to put you back on the right track to achieving your financial goals.

 Diversify Among Different Asset Classes

 Proper diversification is the key to controlling risk.
 You should never have too large a portion of your portfolio concentrated in just one or two shares.
 Investing in 10 different technology shares is not real diversification, because the group usually moves up or down in unison.
-It is wiser to invest in multiple asset classes that gives you true diversification.
+It is wiser to invest in multiple asset classes that give you true diversification.

 Know When to Sell

 No one makes an investment that they think will go down in value, but all of your investments will not be winners.
 It is hard to know just when to cut your losses and sell — or when to sell and take profits.
 Smart investors never get too greedy.
 They set loss limits and often sell when their investment goals are reached.

 Market conditions are constantly changing, and what looks like a good investment today might not be tomorrow.
 Periodically review your holdings and make changes in order to keep your portfolio of investments in the right balance to reach your investment goals.

 Every good investment habit you adopt will make you a better investor.
 Even though every investment will not work out perfectly, you will have a greater chance of achieving your investment goals when you develop good investment habits.